While Romney didn't serve in military, many Mormons do

 Romney was a 19-year-old student at Stanford University in the spring of 1966 when opponents of the military draft occupied a campus building.
 The Church of Jesus Christ of Latter-day Saints (the formal name of the Mormon Church) was a strong supporter of the Vietnam War, and the clean-cut young Romney protested against the protesters.
 Photographs show him carrying a placard saying: "Speak Out, Don't Sit In."

 Rather than joining the armed forces, however, Romney later that summer chose another path.
-He obtained a deferment allowing him to avoid military service and travelled to France to work as a missionary for his Church, a traditional form of service for young Mormons.
+He obtained a deferment allowing him to avoid military service and traveled to France to work as a missionary for his Church, a traditional form of service for young Mormons.
 Romney's five sons all followed in his footsteps, serving as missionaries but not soldiers.

 Military service used to be a crucial element of a presidential resume, adding gravitas to the person applying for the job of commander-in-chief.
 But in recent years it has become less of a requirement, and neither Obama nor Bill Clinton served.